-When I build a new app I can rebuild it within this repo, leverage the existing tooling and component system, and host it directly on the site.
+When I build a new app I can do so within this repo, leverage the existing tooling and component system, and host it directly on the site.
 The framework makes each new project faster and better than building standalone.

 Core: